AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/IValidationResult/ValidationInformation.md

 IValidationResult.ValidationInformation Property
 ================================================
-AutomationML 2.1 APIGets information about the validation of one element.
+Gets information about the validation of one element.

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)